HRH Princess Haya speaks at Unity in Diversity conference in Florence, Italy

 US President Lyndon B. Johnson once said, “When the burdens of the presidency seem unusually heavy, I always remind myself it could be worse.
 I could be a mayor.”

 And more recently, political theorist Benjamin Barber argued on the TED stage that mayors should rule the world.
-He observed that, “there is lots cities can do, even when opaque stubborn nations refuse to act.”
+He observed that “there is lots cities can do, even when opaque stubborn nations refuse to act.”

 Popular discourse often seems to suggest that the theme of this conference — “Unity in Diversity” — is somehow progressive; somehow new.
 In fact, this concept dates back to ancient times in both Western and Eastern Old World cultures, and the associated phrase is a long-standing motto for many nation states.

-As a concept, “Unity in Diversity” shifts the focus from unity based on mere tolerance of differences towards a more complex and nuanced unity based on an understanding that differences enrich human interactions.
+As a concept, “Unity in Diversity” shifts the focus from unity based on mere tolerance of differences towards a more complex and nuanced unity based on the understanding that differences enrich human interactions.
 But although the concept itself may be age-old, perhaps what is newer is the urgency of the imperative to embrace it.

 And nowhere is the notion of Unity in Diversity more critical than in our cities.